petergolde/PurplePen/doc/devdocs/Ideas for Purple Pen Web Application.md

 Is there a good way to test for multi-threading safety?
 I'm not sure.
 Should maybe generally search the source code for static variables.
 This makes me nervous.

+Could use a global lock for all of Purple Pen, but that would be bad for performance.
+That sounds ugly.

 ## PDF creation.